Any occurrence of a fire on campus should be reported immediately to Campus Safety and Security (434.544.5555).

 Fire Drills and Education

-Prior to 2010, Lynchburg College did not conduct fire drills in student residential facilities or other buildings.
+Prior to 2010, University of Lynchburg did not conduct fire drills in student residential facilities or other buildings.
 Although no supervised fire drills were conducted in 2009, multiple fire alarm activations occurred in residential facilities due to non-emergency circumstances such as cooking, steam from showers, and aerosol sprays used too close to smoke detectors.
 These non-emergency situations provided opportunities for students to practice building evacuation procedures.
 Beginning in August 2010, Campus Safety and Security will conduct random, unannounced fire evacuation drills.

 In general, fire safety educational information is available to students and employees only in written form through The Hornet student handbook, the Campus Safety and Security’s web page, and the Fire Safety Report.
 Basic instructions for evacuating campus residential facilities are provided during introductory meetings held at the beginning of each fall semester for students living on campus.
 Students found responsible for violations of College fire-safety policies may be assigned a fire-safety educational sanction to complete.
 The College does not provide other fire-safety education or training to students or employees, except for those employed by Campus Safety and Security or the Office of Residence Life.

 All campus safety officers are trained annually in proper operation of a fire extinguisher to put out a small fire.
 Officers also review operation procedures for fire safety systems in all campus facilities.
 Additionally, CSOs are trained in proper fire alarm response and notification of Lynchburg City fire and other emergency services.
 Student staff members in the Office of Residence Life receive training in building evacuation procedures, including assisting CSOs who repond to fire alarms.